chirraaggggg/Nafld/README.md

 # Non-Alcoholic Fatty Liver Disease Detection using ML

 A comprehensive machine learning pipeline for predicting Non-Alcoholic Fatty Liver Disease (NAFLD) using multiple classification algorithms.
-This project evaluates 27 different machine learning models on a cirrhosis dataset to identify the best performing approach for disease detection.
+This project evaluates 27 different machine learning models.

-## 📋 Overview
+## Overview

 This project implements a complete ML pipeline that:
 - Preprocesses clinical data with proper handling of missing values